cortexlabs/cortex/docs/deployments/realtime-api/predictors.md

             headers (optional): A dictionary of the headers sent in the request.
         """
         pass

+    def load_model(self, model_path):
+        """(Optional) Called when a model is requested by a request.

+        Required method when `predictor.model_path` or `predictor.models`
+        field is specified in the api configuration yaml.

+        Warning: this method must not make any modification to the model's contents on the disk.

+        Args:
+            model_path: The disk path to the model (as it's found on the API replica).

+        Returns:
+            The loaded model from disk.
+The returned object is what the self.client.get_model method will return.
+        """
 ```

 For proper separation of concerns, it is recommended to use the constructor's `config` parameter for information such as from where to download the model and initialization files, or any configurable model parameters.
 You define `config` in your [API configuration](api-configuration.md), and it is passed through to your Predictor's constructor.